 We’ve also be practising our scissor skills this week.
 Leading on from the fun we had last week cutting our fireworks we’ve been let loose on the magazines; chopping, snipping and cutting around items we found on the pages.
 We inadvertently found lots of things we’d like to ask Father Christmas for at the same time – sorry grown ups!

-In the 2’s room we’ve been going on a bear hunt!
+The 2s have been going on a bear hunt!
 We’ve been using our listening ears to check for any noises – bear or otherwise – that we might hear along the way.
 Inside, we looked at the storybook and used sensory bags and pictures to encourage our talking and sharing of ideas.
 We used the sensory bags in our small world play later, taking the figures on a journey through the swirling snowstorm of cotton wool, the long, swishy grass and the dark, box cave.

 We also enjoyed watching the animated version on the interactive whiteboard in the big room after reading it in our own room…We spotted the bear before the adventurers did!